zhaoren91/zhaoren91.github.io/_pages/service.md

 # Invited Talks

-* "Trustworthy AI in human-centred computer audition", invited talk at University of Duisburg-Essen, 01.2026
+* "Trustworthy AI in human-centred computer audition", invited talk at University of Duisburg-Essen, Germany, 01.2026

-* "Toward trustworthy AI in human-centric computer audition", invited talk at University of Ulm, 06.2025
+* "Toward trustworthy AI in human-centric computer audition", invited talk at University of Ulm, Germany, 06.2025

-* "Explainable AI meets acoustics: Advancing non-invasive solutions for personalized healthcare", invited talk at Leibniz University Hannover, 01.2025
+* "Explainable AI meets acoustics: Advancing non-invasive solutions for personalized healthcare", invited talk at Leibniz University Hannover, Germany, 01.2025

 * “The opportunities and challenges of speech technology in IoT”, invited talk at Global Audio Summit, virtual, 07.2024